Sovendus-GmbH/Sovendus-generic-documentation-for-Voucher-Network-and-Checkout-Benefits/rewards.md

 <!--sovendus code end -->
 ```

-### 4. Customize Consumer Data
+### 4. Provide Consumer Data

-Ensure that the sovConsumer objects contains actual data about the consumer.
-Replace the placeholder values ("Salutation", "First name", etc.) with the corresponding data retrieved from your user profile or user database.
+Ensure that the `sovConsumer` object contains real customer data by dynamically replacing the placeholders with actual values from your user database.

-### 5: Test the Integration
+### 5. Test the Integration

-After implementing the code, test your user profile page to ensure that the Sovendus integration works as expected and that the content is loaded.
+- Verify that the Sovendus banner loads correctly on the chosen page.
+- Ensure customer data is passed accurately.
+- Check for any errors in the browser console and resolve them if necessary.

+For any issues, contact Sovendus support for assistance.